Penhorse/Instrument-Browser/README.md

 * If your block has a background image and still doesn't show up, it's probably a problem with the \*.ism parser.
 Please submit an issue!

 * Usually when NI releases a new version of Reaktor any new blocks created with that version will fail to parse, because the format of the \*.ism files changes slightly.
 In this case an update to the \*.ism parser is required.
 Please bug me until I do it (or do it yourself and submit a pull request ;) )

-* If your block doesn't show up at all it's not a problem with the block.